 Instructions

-- Remove pork roast from package, pat dry with a paper towel and season both sides with Kosher salt.
-Heat a large skillet over medium high heat.
+- Sear The Pork: Heat a large skillet over medium high heat.
 Once the pan is hot, add the neutral oil.
 Once the oil is shimmering, add the pork roast and sear about 5 minutes on each side.
 Or until well browned.

-- Preheat oven to 350 degrees.
-Place the seared pork roast in a 7 quart Dutch oven and cover.
-Cook for 30 – 40 minutes per pound is a good rule of thumb.
-And plan on about 4 hours.
-Use a digital read meat thermometer to determine an internal temperature of 145 degrees.
-The meat should be fall apart and easily shreddable.
+- Oven Roast: Place the pork roast in a 7 quart Dutch oven and cover.
+Cook for 30 – 40 minutes per pound.
+Plan on about 4 hours.
+Use a digital read meat thermometer to determine an internal temperature of 195 degrees.
+The meat should be fall apart and easily shreddable at this temperature.

-- Heat the bacon drippings in the same Dutch oven. (or use butter or oil) Add the onion and cook until soft, about 5 minutes .
+- Make The Green Chili: Heat the bacon drippings in the same Dutch oven. (or use butter or oil) Add the onion and cook until soft, about 5 minutes .
 Add the garlic and cook until fragrant, about 30 seconds to 1 minute.
-Add salt, coriander, cumin, oregano, chile powder, chili seasoning and smoked paprika.
-Stir just long enough to warm spices until fragrant.
-About 30 seconds.

 - Add 2 pounds of the shredded pork, canned tomatoes, chicken broth, and chopped chiles.
 Bring to a boil and then simmer on low, partially covered, for at least 1 hour.
 Up to 2 hours is even better.